 Combining virtual and in-person events is more than a trend – it’s the new normal.
 Here’s what you need to know about hybrid event planning.

-Don’t worry, though.
-The shift to hybrid event planning is actually a great opportunity.
+You’ve probably heard this before.
+Here’s a shocker: The shift to hybrid event planning is a great opportunity!

 What is a hybrid event?

 A hybrid event is any seminar, conference, trade show, town hall, or event that combines in-person content with a virtual or remote component.
 While the event mission and key objectives need to be aligned for your live and hybrid event, it will be a totally different experience for the two types of attendees.
 Your design should consider this.
 Odds are, you’ve already attended some type of hybrid event without knowing it.
 The Tokyo 2020 Olympics would be a good example.

 Imagine the excitement of the Olympics in-person experience, watching the world’s greatest athletes flying over a gym mat or swimming laps around international competition – shoutout to all of our Minnesota Olympic medal winners!

 Even though we were thousands of miles away, Americans could still share the experience of Tokyo 2020 on Olympics.com.-

 Online, creating an Olympic ID unlocked live updates on favorite athletes, games to win prizes in the Fan Zone, and even a fantasy league.
 Millions of people were able to root for swimmers, gymnasts, soccer players, and more as if they were right in the middle of the massive, global event.

 Are you excited to explore Hybrid for yourself?